 Whether you’re looking for quick information, or want something to impress your friends at dinner, here’s our Featured 5 of the Week!

-Are you ready to pay more this Thanksgiving?
-Food prices are still rising at an alarming rate, and our Thanksgiving dinner are not immune to this.
+Are you ready to pay more this holiday season?
+Food prices are still rising at an alarming rate, and our elaborate holiday feast is not immune to this.
 According to the Farm Bureau, the average cost of Thanksgiving dinner last year was $47, and this year it’s estimated to cost up to 5% more.
 Why?
 Here are a few reasons:

 1. Disruptions in the supply chain